ogaida/lpic_1/lesson0002.md

 ### 1. variable without export

-- create a bash variable myname with you firstname as its value
+- create a bash variable myname with your firstname as its value
 - open a subshell with the command `bash`
 - run `echo $myname`, what output do you get?
 - run `env|grep myname`, what output do you get?